FARM & FOOD SYSTEM

 Community Action Year

-During the Community Action Year, Fellows are paid an hourly wage of $10 per hour (subject to payroll taxes) and are paid bi-weekly.
+During the Community Action Year, Fellows are paid an hourly wage of $13 per hour.
 In every position, Fellows participate in at least 8 hours per week of farm or garden work to gain a second season of experience.
 Fellows work 40 hours per week and occasional evening and weekend commitments are required.
-Health insurance benefits, Workers’ Compensation, 10 days of paid time off, and 1 day of wellness leave per month are provided.
+Health insurance benefits, workers’ compensation insurance, 10 days of paid time off, and 1 day of wellness leave every 5 weeks are provided.

 Fellows gain a full second season of experience, confidence, and skills in agricultural methods that enhance the health of our ecosystem.